HOW WE WORK

 Practice Progress facilitates anti-racist learning to address and undo white supremacy.
 We lead our clients and participants toward sustained cultural shift in their institutions, communities, and themselves.

-Our workshops have have three components that are customized for the needs of every population we work with:
+Our workshops have have four components that are customized for the needs of every population we work with:

 BIPOC Affinity Groups.
 BIPOC do not need to be educated about race—our lives are education enough.
 Instead, we create space for BIPOC to develop personal and community safety, healing and pleasure.